-By taking a ventures mindset, an organization takes key forces of change, translates them into user insights, and filters the insights through corporate strategy.
+By taking a ventures mindset, an organization translates key forces of change into user insights, and filters the insights through corporate strategy.
 For new venture options to surface, ask:

-- How does this insight speak to our enduring mission and vision?
+- How does this insight align with our enduring mission and vision?

-- Do we have the capabilities to accomplish our goals?
-What must be created or evolved?
+- Do we have the capabilities to succeed?
+What resources or processes must be developed?

 By aggregating company mission and vision, ambition, and economic advantages in combination with user insights, key stakeholders can align on priorities and set innovation goals to ground new ideas.

-IA Collaborative recently worked with a global pharmaceuticals company to deliver several possible market opportunities to help the organization understand and influence the future of their industry.
-Our team explored forces of change by analyzing broader macro-trends – from hyper-personalization to changing subscription service models.
+IA Collaborative recently worked with a global pharmaceuticals company to influence the future of their industry.
+Our team uncovered rapid insights by analyzing broader macro-trends – from hyper-personalization to changing subscription service models.
 We then contextualized how these changes impact buyer behavior and produced a holistic view of competitor dynamics.
 By framing this data to the company’s mission, capabilities, and goals, the team aligned corporate strategy with user needs to create several market opportunities focused on the future of personalized medicine.

-With early stage options at their disposal, the client is now confidently and proactively piloting opportunities that benefit their future users and their future business – before their competitors do.
+With actionable options at their disposal, the client is now confidently and proactively piloting opportunities that benefit their future users and their future business – before their competitors do.

 We’re also working with one of the world’s largest investment companies to disrupt the market with future-forward products and offerings.
-In this instance, we explored forces of change by focusing on a single key user and identifying several possible market opportunities based on macro trends, market research, and user research.
-By contextualizing innovative ideas with corporate strategy, brand-aligned concepts emerged centered on the relationships between parents, children, and finances.
-We designed early stage options for collaborative money management and tested several low fidelity future products to gauge market feasibility, iterate on user feedback, and prioritize opportunities aligned with organizational goals.
+In this instance, we developed rapid insights by focusing on a single key user and identifying several possible market opportunities based on macro trends, market research, and user research.
+By contextualizinginnovative ideas with corporate strategy, brand-aligned concepts emerged centered on the relationships between parents, children, and finances.
+We designed actionable options for collaborative money management and tested several low fidelity future products to gauge market feasibility, iterate on user feedback, and prioritize opportunities aligned with organizational goals.